hdShang/arxiv-daily/docs/cs-AI/2025-08-21/papers/250815180v2-puzzleclone-an-smt-powered-framework-for-synthesizing-verifiable-dat.md

 ---
 layout: default
-title: PuzzleClone: An SMT-Powered Framework for Synthesizing Verifiable Data
+title: "PuzzleClone: An SMT-Powered Framework for Synthesizing Verifiable Data"
 ---

 # PuzzleClone: An SMT-Powered Framework for Synthesizing Verifiable Data